kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 .. note::
-  In petascope only grids whose lines are *rectilinear* and *aligned* with a Cartesian CRS are supported (for WCS 2.0.1, they are: GridCoverage, RectifiedGridCoverage, ReferenceableGridCoverage).
+  In petascope only grids whose lines are *rectilinear* and *aligned* with a Cartesian CRS are supported.
 This means: no rotated nor warped (curvilinear) grids.

 Grid axis labels and CRS axis labels
 ------------------------------------